 One of our South African Special Correspondents sent us the latest news from Durban Org.
 It's not looking good for scientology in Durban.
 Her comments follow, and then the item to which she refers.

 This is Durban org's OTC Newsletter for August.
 To all intents and purposes it looks like they're sliding into total oblivion.

 First pic shows something that happened in July - and at Joburg Org.
 6 people 2 of whom are Sea Org (on the left they're a married couple posted at Durban Org).
 The two chaps kneeling I THINK might also be staff.
 The other two are Nick & Marina Howarth pretty much the sum total of the Durban OT Committee.
 Well attended??

-The fifth episode of Leah Remini: Scientology and the Aftermath season 2 focused on David Miscavige, head of the Church of Scientology since L. Ron Hubbard's death in 1986, and his rise to power.
+The fifth episode of Leah Remini: Scientology and the Aftermath's second season focused on David Miscavige head of the Church of Scientology since L. Ron Hubbard's death in 1986 and his rise to power.

-Remini and her partner, former Scientology spokesman Mike Rinder, alleged that Miscavige has spent the years following Hubbard's death pushing out all high-ranking Church officials, including the creator's widow, Mary Sue Hubbard, and an entire executive tier of more than 20 people (Rinder included).
+Remini and her partner, former Scientology spokesman Mike Rinder, alleged that Miscavige has spent the years following Hubbard's death pushing out high-ranking church officials including the creator's widow, Mary Sue Hubbard, and more than 20 other executives (Rinder included).

 If L. Ron Hubbard is responsible for the millions of words that spell out every aspect of Scientology, what, exactly, qualified David Miscavige to take over as church leader after Hubbard died in 1986?

 That's one of the questions that tonight's episode of Leah Remini: Scientology and the Aftermath tries to answer, and we think you're going to find that answer pretty compelling.
 Once again, Leah Remini shows that she has huge respect for her audience, and isn't afraid to dive deeply into Scientology's arcane ideas and complex past.